marioZYN/Software-Engineering-2/RASD.md

 * Safe area
 	* a set of location predefined as being safe
+	* it may has the power plug

 ### 1.5 Assumption
 There are some information that is not clear in the specification document, so here lists the assumptions which make the specification more clear.

 * The available cars are the cars with full battery
+* There will not be a case when the user is driving and the car is out of power.
 * Since only the user uploads the information of the driving licence, only the user can act as a driver while passengers can not.
+* Assume that the credits in the users credit cards or bank accounts are always enough.
+* There will be no car accident which interrupts the users while driving.
+* Assume that the users parks always the car into safa area.

 ### 1.6 Stakeholders